ArrogantGao/GSoC2024-Report/README.md

 ## Challenges and learning

 During the GSoC program, I have encountered several challenges, including:
-* The implementation of the tree width based optimizer in OMEinsumContractionOrders.jl requires a good understanding of the tree width and the graph theory.
-I have learned a lot about the tree width and the graph theory during the implementation.
+* The implementation of the tree width based optimizer in OMEinsumContractionOrders.jl requires a good understanding of the graph theory, and also requires knowledge of tensor network contraction.
+I have learned a lot about the graph theory during the implementation, and have also improved my understanding of the tensor network contraction.
-* High performance implementation of the graph operations in TreeWidthSolver.jl requires a good understanding of the Julia language and the performance optimization techniques.
-I have learned a lot about the performance optimization techniques in Julia during the implementation.
+* High performance implementation of the graph operations is a challenging task, which requires a good understanding of the algorithms, the Julia language.
+I learned a lot about the performance optimization techniques in Julia during the implementation.

 ## Acknowledgement